Malta Visa and Passport Requirements

 EU nationals are not required to possess a return ticket or show sufficient funds.

-Visas for Malta are not required by all nationals referred to in the chart above for stays of up to 90 days.
+Visas for Malta are not required by all nationals referred to in the chart above.
+Australian, Canadian and US nationals may stay without a visa for up to 90 days.
+EU nationals may stay for an unlimited period, but must register with the local authorities after three months.

 Nationals not referred to in the chart are advised to contact their nearest embassy (www.foreign.gov.mt) to check visa requirements for Malta.